treed/colmena-health/README.md

 - type: The type of the check (`dns`, `http`, `ssh`)
 - params: An object of parameters to pass to the check
-- retry_policy: An object configuring how retries are handled
+- retryPolicy: An object configuring how retries are handled
 - labels: An object of arbitrary key/value data representing the check; this is used for selecting checks at run-time
-- check_timeout: A number of seconds before each check iteration times out (defaults to 10)
+- checkTimeout: A number of seconds before each check iteration times out (defaults to 10)

-The "defaults" key holds an object where the keys are either one of the check types, or retry_policy, and set the defaults for parameters not specified in the checks.
+The "defaults" key holds an object where the keys are either one of the check types, or retryPolicy, and set the defaults for parameters not specified in the checks.

 ### HTTP Checks